hydephp/hyde/resources/views/pages/README.md

 # About the Pages directory

-If you want full control over a static page you can create blade views here and they will be compiled into static HTML.
+If you want full control over a static page you can create blade views here, and they will be compiled into static HTML.

-Currently only top level pages are supported.
+Currently, only top level pages are supported.
 The filename of the generated file is based on the view filename.
 For example, `resources\views\pages\custom-page.blade.php` gets saved as `_site\custom-page.html`.

 ## ⚠ Warning: